HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean it’s better to say” sawm back and forth between the ropes.”
+I am happy to lean “ the memorization” is better than my remembering.”

 ★★★★★